SAP-archive/cloud-platform-iot-starterkit/README.md

 ## What comes next

-The initial version of the IoT Starter Kit for HCP IoT Services as first published at SAPPHIRE 2015 intentionally tries to provide a simple and easy to reproduce example.
-We welcome feedback on the adaptation of the HCP IoT Services and your own usage examples via the SCN page ["Try out IoT Service on SAP HANA Cloud Platform"](http://scn.sap.com/docs/DOC-63811).
+The initial version of the IoT Starter Kit for SAP Cloud Platform Internet of Things as first published at SAPPHIRE 2015 intentionally tries to provide a simple and easy to reproduce example.
+We welcome feedback on the adaptation of the HCP IoT Services and your own usage examples via the SCN page ["Try out the SAP Cloud Platform Internet of Things"](https://blogs.sap.com/2015/04/29/try-out-the-sap-hana-cloud-platform-internet-of-things-iot-services/).